Contact Us

 Racquet Court users are strongly encouraged to be considerate of surrounding businesses, and to park in public parking areas if they wish to use the courts.
 As well, there is often parking available on Main or St. Mary's Streets.

 There is a lot available off St. Andrews Street, at the Columbus Field entrance - please see red circle on map below.
-This is recommended to avoid congestion with Club 60.
+Parking here is recommended to avoid congestion at Club 60.

 Where can I play?